tahershaker/Kubernetes-Demo/DeployEnv/DeployMgmtClustOnAWS/README.md

 ### Step 4: Install Helm in your kubernetes

+In this step we will be installing Helm on our kubernetes cluster.
 As we are going to deploy multiple applications, it is easier to use Helm charts to deploy them.
 Also Rancher Manager is deployed through a Helm Chart.
 To install Helm , we will install Helm CLI using the below command.

-From the SSH Session to the Master Node copy and past the below command to install Helm.
+1. From the SSH Session to the Master Node copy and past the below command to install Helm.
 You can then check the installation using the command `helm version`
 - References: https://helm.sh/docs/intro/install/
 ```bash
 curl https://raw.githubusercontent.com/helm/helm/main/scripts/get-helm-3 | bash